jitsem/my_mini_compiler/README.md

-# MY MINI COMPILER
+# My mini compiler

 ## Intro

-Mini scripting language, compiler written in rust, still deciding what to compile to.
+A mini compiler, written in rust.
+Still deciding what to compile to.
+Only a lexer at the moment...

 ## Features